|

 servicing your pumps engine!

-the amount of water required to protect a specific structure.
+NOTE: The NFPA has a formula for calculating the amount of water required to protect a specific structure.
 (Ref: NFPA 1142,

 Standard on Water Supplies for Suburban and Rural Fire Fighting, 1999 Edition)

-5. ADD FOAM OR GEL TO YOUR
+5. ADD FOAM OR GEL TO YOUR DELIVERY SYSTEM

 Foam concentrates can increase the coverage of a limited water supply up